Seoul urges North Korea to respond to plan to repatriate remains of national found in South - www.lokmattimes.com

 "We plan to transfer the body and his belongings to your side from the humanitarian and fraternal perspectives," the spokesperson said in a direct message toward Pyongyang, issued through the media amid severed inter-Korean communications.

 Citing a certificate found on the body, he identified it as that of a man born in 1988, a farm worker from North Korea's North Hwanghae Province.
-It is currently being kept at a local hospital.
+It is currently being kept at a local hospital, Yonhap news agency reported.

 How his body came to be swept into South Korean territory remains unclear, although there have been 29 similar cases in the past, most of which were transferred back to the North via Panmunjom.